Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to the outgoing neutron in neutron-deuteron scattering: Formalism

 We solve Eq.~(\ref{eq1a}) in the momentum-space partial-wave basis $\vert p q \alpha \rangle$, determined by the magnitudes of the Jacobi momenta $p$ and $q$ and a set of discrete quantum numbers $\alpha$ comprising the 2N subsystem spin, isospin, orbital and total angular momenta $s, t, l$ and $j$, as well as the spectator nucleon orbital and total angular momenta with respect to the center of mass (c.m.) of the 2N subsystem, $\lambda$ and $I$:

-The total 2N subsystem and spectator nucleon angular momenta $j$ and $I$, as well as isospins $t$ and $\frac {1} {2}$, are finally coupled to the total angular momentum $J$ and isospin $T$ of the 3N system.
+The total 2N subsystem and spectator nucleon angular momenta $j$ and $I$, as well as isospins $t$ and $\frac {1} {2}$, are finally coupled to the total angular momentum $J$ and isospin $T$ of the 3N system, respectively.
 In practice, a converged solution of Eq.~(\ref{eq1a}) using partial wave decomposition in momentum space at a given energy $E$ requires taking all 3N partial wave states up to the 2N angular momentum $j_{max}=5$ and the 3N angular momentum $J_{max}=\frac{25}{2}$, with the 3N force acting up to the 3N total angular momentum $J=7/2$.
-In this study we omit completely the proton-proton (pp) Coulomb force acting in the proton-deuteron system, which provides in elastic pd scattering large effects only at low energies and forward c.m. angles~\cite{delt2005,wita2024_1,wita2024_2}, the obtained results and conclusions are restricted at these energies and angles to the nd system.
+Since in this study we omit completely the proton-proton (pp) Coulomb force acting in the proton-deuteron system, which in elastic pd scattering has large effects only at low energies and forward c.m. angles~\cite{delt2005,wita2024_1,wita2024_2}, the obtained results and conclusions are restricted at these energies and angles to the nd system.

 In the following we define new double spin-polarization transfer observables for a reaction with two polarized particles in the initial state and the polarization of one of the outgoing particles measured: $\vec b(\vec a,\vec c)d$.
-In the case of elastic pd scattering the particles $b$ and $d$ will be the deuterons, and $a$ and $c$ the protons.
+In the case of elastic nd scattering the particles $b$ and $d$ will be the deuterons, and $a$ and $c$ the neutrons.
 For details of the description of polarization states as well as reactions with polarized particles we refer the reader to \cite{ohlsen1972,simonius1973}.

 The density matrix of the initial state $\rho^{in}$ is given in terms of polarization tensors of particles $a$, $t_{k_aq_a}$, and $b$, $t_{k_bq_b}$, by ~\cite{ohlsen1972,simonius1973}:

 where $\tau_{kq}$ are spherical tensor operators with $k=0, 1,\dots, 2s$, $q=-k,-k+1, \dots, k$, and $s$ is particle's spin.